culling/projectEval/README.md

 ### This project requires
 MongoDB installed and running

 Node installed

 ### To install/setup
 Download the zip file

 Extract the zip file contents

-in a command prompt browse to the root of the folder run
+In a command prompt browse to the root of the folder run

 npm install